Can I Do N1 Without Matric?

 If you are considering pursuing N1 courses without matric, follow these steps to navigate the pathway effectively:

-Explore the specific entry requirements for N1 courses at different institutions or colleges.
-Look for alternative qualifications, such as the NC(V) qualification, RPL assessments, or approved bridging programs, that may fulfil the entry criteria.
+Surveying the specific entry requirements for N1 courses at different institutions or colleges.
+Look for alternative qualifications, such as the NC(V) qualification, RPL assessments, or approved bridging programs, that may fulfill the entry requirement.

 Reach out to technical training institutions, TVET colleges, or career advisors who can provide detailed information about alternative pathways and assist you in understanding the available options.